cdown/sshrc/README.md

     $ sshrc me@myserver
     some data

 The contents of ~/.sshrc.d will be copied to $SSHHOME/.sshrc.d under /tmp.
 Try not to stuff too much junk into your ~/.sshrc.d.
-It'll slow down your login times, and if the folder contents are > 1MB, the server may start blocking your ssh attempts.
+It'll slow down your login times, and if the folder contents are > 1MB, the server may start blocking your sshrc attempts.

 <h2>Vim Usage</h2>
 Here is a more practical example of how to take advantage of the ~/.sshrc.d with vim.